cubicibo/ScenariStream/README.md

 ## Limitations
 - Timestamp wrap-around is not implemented/tested.
 You should not try to convert files with durarions longer than 5 hours.
-- TextST support is possible but voluntarily blocked.
-I don't know how are structured raw TextST stream files.
+- TextST support is limited and only unidirectional, from .TextST to TES+MUI project.
-- Only Scenarist MUI for graphic props are allowed (PGS, TextST, IGS…) but chances are other MUI assets (audio, video) can be converted too with some tweaks.
+- Only Scenarist MUI for graphic and text props are allowed (PGS, TextST, IGS…) but chances are other MUI assets (audio, video) can be converted too with some tweaks.

 ## Usage:
 If you would just like the client without thinking:
 `python3 client.py PARAMETERS -o output_file`<br>

 ### Parameters
-`-s --stream <file>` – Input raw stream file (SUP-PGS or MNU-IGS).<br>
+`-s --stream <file>` – Input raw stream file (SUP-PGS, MNU-IGS or TextST (.textst)).<br>
-`-x --xes <file>` – Input Scenarist Elementary Stream file (PES or IES).<br>
+`-x --xes <file>` – Input Scenarist Elementary Stream file (PES, IES or TES).<br>
 `-m --mui <file>` – Input Scenarist MUI file.<br>
 `-o --output <file>` – Output file with extension.
 The format is inferred from the extension.
-For xES+MUI output, only the xES file should be specified, the MUI file is generated aside.
+For xES+MUI output, only the xES file should be specified, the MUI file is generated aside.<br>
+`-t --textst` – Flag for TextST conversion.

 ### As a package
 You can also install this utility as a Python package:<br>